 We extracted the environmental variables of collection localities as indicated in Table 3 for each species and used them to test whether the climate/soil variables differed between the clade-pairs in two ways (Nakazato et al. 2010).
 First with analysis of variance (ANOVAs) on each of the abiotic variables to test for species effects and second with multivariate analysis of variance (MANOVA; Wilk’s λ) with all variables together to test if environmental conditions were different between each pair.
 Finally, we visualized niche overlap of abiotic predictor variables in environmental space using PCA following Couvreur et al. (2011).
 These analyses were performed in SPSS 21.0 (IBM corp.
-2012) and similar to Couvreur et al. (2011) did not meet the criteria for parametric analysis (normal distribution of the data and homogeneity of the variance) and so the non parametric Mann-Whitney U test was used to compare the principal components (PC1, PC2,PC3).
+2012) and similar to Couvreur et al. (2011) did not meet the criteria for parametric analysis (normal distribution of the data and homogeneity of the variance) and so the non-parametric Mann-Whitney U test was used to compare the principal components (PC1, PC2, PC3).

 Results